samcat437/Milestone-2/README.md

 [Javascript ES6](https://www.w3schools.com/js/js_es6.asp) : Javascript ES6 was used to manipulate the DOM in order to create the interactive game.

 ### Frameworks Used

 [Bootstrap 5.1](https://getbootstrap.com/) : Bootstrap 5 was used to organise the layout of the site, add basic styling, provide spacing and build custom elements.

 [Google Fonts](https://fonts.google.com/) : Google Fonts provided the font "Nanum Gothic" in order to customise and stylise the text.

-[Font Awesome - Free Version](https://fontawesome.com/) : Font Awesome was used to provide the small icons for social media links, visual comprehension of the text for the wedding packages, and as a placeholder for the logo that will be designed to improve the group's branding.
+[Colorzilla](https://www.colorzilla.com/gradient-editor/) : Colorzilla has an ultimate CSS gradient generator that I used to generate the CSS for the background colors of my lesson.html page.

+[html-css-js.com](https://html-css-js.com/html/character-codes/) : I used this page to generate the emojis for my lesson.html page.

 [Git](https://git-scm.com/) : Git is the technology that hosts the Gitpod IDE and terminal where the project was coded.
 Git then committed and pushed the code to the cloud-based servers on GitHub.